Hadoop-bigdata/Hadoop/Hadoop-Installion.md

 	```
 	$docker network create --driver=bridge Hadoop
- 	//command connect the master container with slave container
+ 	//command to connect the master container with slave container
 	```

 * 2.4 Running the Master Container